 Panels will cover: design and implementation; links with international law; populism and the backlash against rights; protected rights; place in the national constitutional order; claimants and respondents; remedies; civil society.
 The full draft programme is available here.

-33 panellists and 11 chairs are taking part in the Workshop including participants from the United States, Canada, Israel, Belgium, India, Hungary, Ireland, Japan, Brazil, Italy, Australia, France and the United Kingdom.
+33 panellists and 11 chairs are taking part in the Workshop including participants from the United States, Canada, Israel, Belgium, India, Hungary, Ireland, Japan, Italy, Australia, France and the United Kingdom.
 A full list of participants is available here.

 Standard rate for two days GBP70 (student concession GBP40).
 Dinner on Monday 11 June is GBP20 and must be booked and paid for separately.
 Please register here.